Seiland House

 • Chargers & adapters for electronic devices (normal AC power is available as 220V Euro plug)

-• Norwegian cash in NOK or Euros to pay for your beer tab, souvenirs, and tips/gratuities (for both guiding staff and boat crew)
+• CAD cash (guide tips), NOK (Norwegian krone) cash to pay for your beer tab, souvenirs, and tips/gratuities (lodge staff)

 Note the following: